-While Nerium has only been in business since 2011, it’s already been involved in more than 20 lawsuits, and in many of those lawsuits Nerium CEO Jeff Olsen is also a party.
-The most recent case, a 10 count complaint alleging fraud, breach of contract and defamation, among other things, was filed in February 2018 by Nerium’s top distributors, Mark and Tammy Smith, and is chock full of eye-popping allegations about Olsen and Nerium.
+While Nerium has only been in business since 2011, it’s already been involved in more than 20 lawsuits, and in many of those lawsuits Nerium CEO Jeff Olson is also a party.
+The most recent case, a 10 count complaint alleging fraud, breach of contract and defamation, among other things, was filed in February 2018 by Nerium’s top distributors, Mark and Tammy Smith, and is chock full of eye-popping allegations about Olson and Nerium.

 The allegations in the other 20 cases range from product liability, defamation, employment discrimination, trademark infringement to fraud allegations.

 In 13 of the actions, Nerium is the defendant, and at the time of this writing, five suits were still pending.
 At least eight involve distributors.
 In two cases Nerium sued another MLM — World Global Network Corporation in one, and Modere in the other — for allegedly poaching distributors.
-In another case, Olsen’s business partner of more than 25 years brought a $21 million lawsuit against Olsen and Nerium alleging breach of contract, copyright infringement, and fraud, among other things.
+In another case, Olson’s business partner of more than 25 years brought a $21 million lawsuit against Olson and Nerium alleging breach of contract, copyright infringement, and fraud, among other things.

 Below are highlights from three other cases: